Showing posts with label meta-language. Show all posts

 Nota

-This view transforms the philosophy of language into theology of communion.
+This view transforms the philosophy of language into a theology of communion.
 Meaning no longer rests upon formal conventions or social contracts but upon participation in the divine speech-act that sustains creation.
 Hence, all interpretation is ultimately Christological: every word finds its coherence only in the Word made flesh.

-Formally we might write (and then explain):
+Formally we may write (and then explain):

 Determinatio